-4) Next, open your Mac’s application folder, right click on the checkra1n app, and click on the Show Package Contents option:
+4) Next, open your Mac’s Applications folder, right click on the checkra1n app, and click on the Open option:

-9) Once you’ve entered DFU mode successfully, checkra1n will begin exploiting and jailbreaking your device:
+8) After you successfully enter DFU mode, checkra1n will begin exploiting and jailbreaking your device:

-11) After the jailbreak finishes, you can close the checkra1n application:
+11) After the jailbreak finishes, you can click on the Done button to close the macOS checkra1n application:

-12) You should now see the checkra1n loader app on your iOS device’s Home screen.
+12) Turn your attention to your iOS device, and you should now see the checkra1n loader app on the Home screen.
 Open it:

 13) Tap on the Cydia cell, then on the Install Cydia button that appears.

-14) The checkra1n loader will now begin downloading the base system and installing Cydia:
+14) The checkra1n loader will then begin downloading the base system and installing Cydia: